 A key underlying mechanism in source credibility assessments is whether audience expectations are met.
-The discounting hypothesis suggests that individuals discount the credibility of sources that fail to meet audience expectations (Allen 1991).
+The discounting hypothesis suggests that individuals discount the credibility of a source that fails to meet audience expectations (Allen 1991).
 In contexts where audiences expect nonpartisan reporting, one-sided coverage can be perceived as an indicator of persuasive intent, violating audience expectations and decreasing the source's perceived credibility (Flanagin et al. 2020).
 The expectation violation heuristic is especially influential when assessing relatively unfamiliar sources (Flanagin et al. 2020).

 Thus, when assessing a news source that corrects misinformation, individuals are likely to discount its credibility if its asymmetric corrections do not align with their perception of the information environment.
 If individuals believe the opposing party is primarily responsible for misinformation, they will perceive asymmetric corrections of the opposing party as accurately reflecting reality.
 However, if individuals attribute misinformation to both parties, they will view asymmetric corrections as inaccurate or biased and discount the credibility of a news source that disproportionately corrects one side's misinformation.
-Given the limited prior research on this topic, I examine how the effects of asymmetric corrections on a news source's perceived credibility vary based on perceived blame attribution for misinformation.
+To deepen our understanding of the mechanism of credibility perceptions, I examine how the effects of asymmetric corrections on perceived news credibility vary based on perceived blame attribution for misinformation.